Delta 8 THC Feeling: What Does It Feel Like?

-Most people who use delta 8 describe it as a smoother, more clear-headed, and less anxious version of standard THC.
+Most people who use delta 8 describe it as a smoother, more clear-headed, and less overwhelming version of standard THC.

-It has much more of a body-load — which means the effects are felt more strongly within the body, rather than just on the brain.
-It forces your muscles to relax, stimulates appetite, and even gives you a pleasant tingling sensation throughout the body.
+It has much more of a body load — which means the effects are felt more strongly within the body, rather than just on the brain.

 Summary: What Does Delta 8 THC Feel Like?

-- Perception of time, sights, sounds, & memory may alter.
+- Altered perception of time, sights, sounds, & memory

 The Effects of Delta 8 THC By Dose

 As you might have expected, the more delta 8 THC you take, the stronger it feels.
-The associated high produced by this compound will change depending on the dosage used.
+The associated cognitive effects produced by this compound will change depending on the dosage used.

 (5 – 20 mg)

 Low doses of delta 8 THC feel slightly stimulating — but not in the same way as something like coffee or green tea.
-It feels as though you have more mental endurance, and muscle tension is released.
+It feels as though you have more mental endurance.
 These effects unlock mental and physical energy you probably had already but weren’t able to tap into.

 Delta 8 THC is often used in low doses while studying, working, or performing tasks you might call boring.
 It helps induce a flow state where deep creative work thrives.